Treatment Services

 Catheter ablation can be used to treat arrhythmia and atrial fibrillation.

-The MitraClip is inserted through a catheter in the femoral vein in the groin and guided into the heart where it can strengthen the valve.
+Both devices are inserted through a catheter in the femoral vein and guided into the heart to repair the mitral valve.

 Pacemaker and Implantable Defibrillators